-It was a Yankee by the name Mary Mapes Dodge who wrote ‘Hans Brinker, or The Silver Skates.
-A story of life in Holland’.
+It was a Yankee by the name of Mary Mapes Dodge who wrote ‘Hans Brinker, or The Silver Skates: A Story of Life in Holland’.
 The book was published in New York in 1865.
-It is about poor, 15-year-old Hans and his sister Gretel.
-Gretel wins the Silver Skates.
-The price for winning an ice skating race.
+It is about poor, 15-year-old Hans and his sister, Gretel.
+Gretel wins the Silver Skates, the prize for winning an ice skating race.
 After that, everything turns out for the best, and the Brinkers are one big happy family.
 The book also contains the story of the Hero of Haarlem.
 It is the world-famous story of a boy who sticks his fingers in a leaking dyke and prevents a disaster.
 But, did he really?
+Is building dykes in the long run the best strategy to cope with sea level rise, or should we rethink this policy?

 The Hero of Haarlem was a boy of 8 years old, who delivered a cake to an old, blind man one day.
+Our future hero was such a sweet little guy.
 But the boy had forgotten all about time.
-When in the evening he rushes home the following happened:
+When in the evening he rushed home, the following happened:

 “Just as he was bracing himself for a run, he was startled by the sound of trickling water.
 Whence did it come?
 He looked up and saw a small hole in the dyke through which a tiny stream was flowing.
 Any child in Holland will shudder at the thought of a leak in the dyke!
 The boy understood the danger at a glance.
 That little hole, if the water were allowed to trickle through, would soon be a large one, and a terrible inundation would be the result.